cdyk/e57parser/README.md

   --output-pts=<filename.pts>  Write the selected point set to file as pts.
 ```

+## Binary releases

+No releases yet, but exectuables are published as artifacts from the [CI builds](https://github.com/cdyk/e57parser/actions/workflows/build.yml).

+## Building from source on windows

+Clone repo, open msvc\e57parser.sln and build the solution.

+## Building from source on linux and MacOS (gcc or clang)

+Clone repo, enter `make` directory and type `make`.

 ## License

 This application is available to anybody free of charge, under the terms of the MIT License (see LICENSE).